mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Two options to consider for implementing 11ty "components" are JavaScript-focused shortcodes and markup focused Nunjucks macros.
 TODO: See your svg.njk example in "my-project" and include that here.
+TODO: Also see the "circle" shortcode defined in .eleventy.js.

 ## Permalinks